 Figure 3: Example Vulnerability Demonstration Using Fiddler

-The user is then provided with information on how to repair the vulnerability, which includes any relevant code snippets and proper information about how the introduced new (defensive) coding practices protects against the vulnerability.
+The user is then provided with information on how to repair the vulnerability, which includes any relevant code snippets and proper information about how the introduced new (defensive) coding practices protect against the vulnerability.
 Our documentation also provides clear steps about how to repair the vulnerability within the provided app.

-The final step has the user attempt to re-test whether the vulnerability still remains within the app (i.e. the vulnerability should no longer exist).
+The final step has the user attempt to re-test whether the vulnerability still remains within the app (i.e, the vulnerability should no longer exist).
 The concluding portion of the activity provides several important benefits to the user including demonstrating the importance and proper procedures of basic security testing, providing a sense of accomplishment for the user.

 Below are some of the activities, along with their anticipated experience/difficulty level:

 Activities Access (Beginner): Security issues arise when people try to access specific unauthorized activities.
 An example could be a bank app where users try to access a balance management activity without properly logging into the system.

 Intent Protection (Beginner): Android uses “Intents” to pass data between apps, for examples between the Facebook and Facebook Messenger apps.
 Data passing between these apps may be easily (and improperly) read by other apps.
 This module explains how to protect information being sent via Intents between apps.

-XML (Beginner): XML is very easy to read using reverse engineering, it is best to avoid saving important information like Ads code or Map Code within XML files.
+XML (Beginner): XML is very easy to read using reverse engineering, it is best to avoid saving important information such as Ads code or Map Code within XML files.

 Android Javascript (Medium): This demonstrates the negative implications of using JavaScript in Webview to pass data from an Android app to a server.
 This is considered bad practice because anyone could use malicious JavaScript code on their website to gain private user information associated with the app.

 Broadcast (Medium): Broadcast data sent by the app is easy to access from any other app in the system, so when Broadcasting to specific apps, the data should be encrypted.
 Intercepted unencrypted Broadcasts could lead to serious security and privacy issues.

-Data Storage (Medium): When an app does not secure storage data like data files, shared references, and databases (i.e. SQLite), it has the potential to be read by any other app.
+Data Storage (Medium): When an app does not secure storage data such as data files, shared references, and databases (i.e, SQLite), it has the potential to be read by any other app.
 This means that important information stored in these files (such as a database connection information) should be encrypted.

 DataOverHTTP (Medium): Data that moves over an unencrypted HTTP (Internet) connection is vulnerable to “Man in the Middle” attacks.
 One example of this is credit card information, which if passed over an unsecure connection, could be intercepted midstream.

 DOS (Medium): Denial of Service (DoS) attacks are a common problem with Android, because a malicious party could create an overwhelming number of (HTTP) requests directed towards a specific server.
 The environments must be managed to make them less vulnerable to these types of attacks.

 AdLibraries (Advanced): In-app advertisements (“Ads”) libraries are able to use all of the permissions given to the app which contains the Ads library, even the people who did not give this permission to the Ads library itself.
 This can open up various security and privacy issues within the app including Ad libraries collecting sensitive user information such as locations or contact info.

 Content_Providers (Advanced): Content providers share data between apps, and any app in the system can access the “Content_Providers” database.
 Because of this, data stored here must be kept secure and encrypted so that it can only be read by an authorized app.

 Although there are many more families of Android vulnerabilities, we have initially selected these for several factors including their prevalence in existing apps, their ease of demonstration, and their potential for negative ramifications.